ensapra/sapra.ObjectController/README.md

 ## References
-Mini-Components by Sascha Graeff https://gitlab.com/13pixels/tools/Mini-Components/-/tree/master Allows to create a containr for components and Scriptabl Objects
+Mini-Components by Sascha Graeff https://gitlab.com/13pixels/tools/Mini-Components/-/tree/master Allows to create a containr for components and Scriptable Objects